A Study of Napabucasin (BBI-608) in Combination With FOLFIRI in Adult Patients With Previously Treated Metastatic Colorectal Cancer

 - .
 Other baseline laboratory evaluations, listed in Section 6.0, must be done within 14 days prior to randomization.

 - .
-Patient must consent to provision of, and Investigator(s) must confirm access to and agree to submit a representative formalin fixed paraffin block of tumor tissue in order that the specific correlative marker assays may be conducted.
-Submission of the tissue does not have to occur prior to randomization.
+Patient must consent to provision of, and Investigator(s) must confirm access to and agree to submit a representative formalin fixed paraffin block of tumor tissue in order that the specific biomarker assays may be conducted.
+Submission of the tissue is to occur prior to randomization, unless approved by the Sponsor.
 Where local center regulations prohibit submission of blocks of tumor tissue, two 2 mm cores of tumor from the block and 10-30 unstained slides of whole sections of representative tumor tissue are preferred.
 Where two 2 mm cores of tumor from the block are unavailable, 10-30 unstained slides of whole sections of representative tumor tissue alone are acceptable.
 Where no previously resected or biopsied tumor tissue exists or is available, on the approval of the Sponsor/designated CRO, the patient may still be considered eligible for the study.

 - .
 Patient must consent to provision of a sample of blood in order that the specific correlative marker assays may be conducted.